ninivert/ParticleAccelerator/docs/Classes/Particle.md

 p.exertForce(Vector3D(0, 0, 9.81*p.getMass()));
 ```

-Exerts a force onto a particle until the next `step` call.
+Exerts a force onto a particle until the next `step` is called.

 ### Lorentz force